Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 A pattern of distributed decisions

-In practice, decisions in litigation are rarely concentrated in one place.
+In practice, decisions in litigation are not concentrated in one place.

-Instead, scope evolves through a series of smaller choices.
+Instead, scope develops through a series of smaller choices.

 Control is exercised in parts, not at a single point.

-Each choice is locally rational.
-Each is made with the information available at that point.
+Each choice may be locally rational, made with the information available at that time.

 How accumulation occurs